lemubru/p2p/README.md

 ### What is this repository for? ###

 This is a repo for peer 2 peer filesharing software written in java.
-The software is based on software by Princeton University. http://introcs.cs.princeton.edu/java/84network/
+The software is based on chatroom software by Princeton University. http://introcs.cs.princeton.edu/java/84network/

 ### How do I get set up? ###